Ethanlloyd21/MySQL-Employee-Tracker/README.md

 ![](image/schema.PNG)

+## About

+Application tree structure:

+* View All Employees - command that prints all employees in a table.
+Table contains employee id, employee name, title, department, salary and employee manager.

+* View All Employees By Manager - command that prints all employee managers and their associates.

+* View All Employees By Department - command that prints all departments and the employee under it.

+* View All Roles - command that prints all roles/ title and the corresponding employee.

+* Add An Employee - command line that adds a new entry to the database.

+* Remove An Employee - command line that deletes an employee from the database

+* Update Employee Role - command line that updates the role/ title of an employee.

 ## Install
 * npm i - to install all file in order for npm to work
 * npm i inquirer - to use inquirer (to interact with the user via command line)